Aristobulus of Chalcis: Life

-Aristobulus was married to Salome after the death of her first husband, Philip the Tetrarch.
+Aristobulus was married to his first cousin Salome after the death of her first husband, Philip the Tetrarch.
 With her Aristobulus had three sons: Herod, Agrippa, and Aristobulus Three coins with portraits of him and Salome have been found.

 Aristobulus did not directly succeed his father as ruler of the Chalcis.
 Rather, upon his father's death in 48 AD, the emperor Claudius gave the realm to Aristobulus' first cousin, Herod Agrippa II, but only as a tetrarchy.
 In 53 AD Agrippa II was forced to renounce the rule over tetrarchy of Chalcis, but he was given the title of king and rule over the territories previously governed by Philip the Tetrarch (also known as Herod Philip II) and Lysanias instead.
 Subsequently, Aristobulus was given tetrarchy of Chalcis in 57 AD.
-He reigned as tetrarch of Chalcis until his death in 92 AD, when the territory became part of the Roman province Syria.
+He reigned in Chalcis until 92 AD, when, according to the coins, the territory became part of the Roman province Syria.

 He has been identified with the Aristobulus appointed by Nero as King of Armenia Minor in 55 AD, who participated with his forces in the Roman–Parthian War of 58–63, receiving a small portion of Greater Armenia in exchange.
 This Aristobulus was displaced from Armenia Minor in 72 AD, but is thought to be the "Aristobulus of Chalcidice" who supported Lucius Caesennius Paetus, proconsul of Syria, in the war against Antiochus of Commagene in 73 AD, and was in consequence compensated with a new kingdom, "probably Chalcis ad Belum" (modern Qinnasrin, in northern Syria.
 Assuming all these Aristobuli were indeed the same person, he would seem to have been ruler, at various times, of the Iturean Chalcis, Armenia Minor, and Chalcis ad Belum.